A loan agreement is an important and formal contract evidencing borrowing and additional terms agreed between the

 - a frank evaluation of the risks and benefits of entering into a loan agreement.

 - the right document – if the loan is personal a short loan agreement document will suffice – we do not believe in lengthy legal documents for the sake of it – proportionality is important.

 - a clear and comprehensive explanation of the conditions of the loan agreement, so that you are fully aware of the requirements on the borrower.

 - if you are the borrower, that your needs are provided for in the terms of the agreement, not just those of your lender.

-- from the simplest form of personal loan agreement between family members or friends through to advice on highly complex loan arrangements, we can help get you the right document, whether you are lending or borrowing, in a highly practical, cost effective way, also ensuring that you understand what is in the agreement and why.
+- from the simplest form of personal or simple loan agreement between family members or friends through to advice on highly complex loan arrangements, we can help get you the right document, whether you are lending or borrowing, in a highly practical, cost effective way, also ensuring that you understand what is in the agreement and why.
 Without this, costly mistakes may well ensue.

-Get in touch today for a free discussion, meeting and/or quotation for legal advice on any loan or if you need a loan agreement drafted, whether a personal loan agreement or a complex business related loan with security, or reviewed by our commercial lawyers in London.
+Get in touch today for a free discussion, meeting and/or quotation for legal advice on any loan or if you need a loan agreement drafted, whether a personal or simple loan agreement or a complex business related loan with security, or reviewed by our commercial lawyers in London.